What are the Grounds for Divorce?

 Who pays for a divorce?

 Generally, if you reach an agreement without an undue amount of court activity, the parties will each pay their own fees.
-Under Virginia law, the court can award attorney’s fees to either party -either early on at the preliminary stage of the proceeding, or by reservation for hearing after the conclusion of the divorce.
+If you live here in Hampton Roads in Chesapeake, Suffolk, Norfolk, Isle of Wight, etc. the following will pertain to you; Under Virginia law, the court can award attorney’s fees to either party -either early on at the preliminary stage of the proceeding, or by reservation for hearing after the conclusion of the divorce.
 The disparity in the parties’ incomes and the award of spousal support to one party will at times lead to attorney’s fees be awarded by the support paying party.
 The court will also consider the reasonableness of the parties’ positions during the litigation, so if one party abuses the system by increasing costs or creating delays in the process, the court will likely award the innocent party some portion of their attorney’s fees.
 I have had awards granted for virtually all attorney’s fees, when the other party has behaved badly.

 Should I communicate with my spouse during a divorce?